lacyyy/DZSimulator/README.md

 No, this is not a cheat and can't get you VAC-banned!

-DZSimulator doesn't modify CSGO's game files or injects code into CSGO's DLL files, like a cheat would.
-Instead, it just reads CSGO's map files to display them in its own window and then simulates CSGO gameplay and movement within itself to figure out rampsliding spots, without touching the CSGO process.
+DZSimulator doesn't modify CS:GO's game files or injects code into CS:GO's DLL files, like a cheat would.
+Instead, it just reads CS:GO's map files to display them in its own window and then simulates CS:GO gameplay and movement within itself to figure out rampsliding spots, without touching the CS:GO process.

-There's one more feature that needs to be explained: DZSimulator's ability to read the player's movement from within a local CSGO server: Is this cheat behaviour?
+There's one more feature that needs to be explained: DZSimulator's ability to read the player's movement from within a local CS:GO server: Is this cheat behaviour?
 No!
-This works legitimately through CSGO's launch option `-netconport`.
-It allows outside programs to connect to CSGO's console, send commands and receive console output.
-So when CSGO is inside a local server, `sv_cheats 1` can be enabled and DZSimulator is then able to get the player position through the `getpos` command!
+This works legitimately through CS:GO's launch option `-netconport`.
+It allows outside programs to connect to CS:GO's console, send commands and receive console output.
+So when CS:GO is inside a local server, `sv_cheats 1` can be enabled and DZSimulator is then able to get the player position through the `getpos` command!
 This doesn't work in online matches because the server is required to have `sv_cheats` set to `1` in order for `getpos` to work.

 Hence, you can't get VAC-banned for using DZSimulator.